Quick Links

 Office Hours

-General Studies Faculty Representative (GSFR) role Virtual Office Hours: M & W 10-12
+General Studies Faculty Representative Office Hours: T & Th 11-12

 Profile

-As the department chair of the Education Studies Department at MCC, I am an advocate for the department programs and support the initiatives offered through our department.
+As a faculty member of the Education & Reading Studies Department at MCC, I am an advocate for the department programs and support the initiatives offered through our department.

 As a faculty member of the early childhood education program at MCC, I teach early childhood classes.
 We have an incredible team of adjunct faculty who teach in the program.
 We currently have two scholarships that fully cover tuition, textbooks and course fees for students in the early childhood program.
 All early childhood classes at MCC use Open Educational Resources (OER).
 The Associates of Applied Sciences (AAS) in Early Childhood Education pathway is accredited through the National Association for the Education of Young Children (NAEYC).

-MCC's first bachelor's program in Early Childhood Education- Dual Language will be offered beginning in Fall 2023.
+MCC's first bachelor's program in Early Childhood Education- Dual Language which began in Fall 2023.

 Classes Taught